OXID-eSales/vat_tbe_services/README.md

 ## Branch compatibility

+* b-7.5.x branch and v4.4 are compatible with OXID eShop compilation version 7.5.x
 * b-7.4.x branch and v4.3 are compatible with OXID eShop compilation version 7.4.x
 * b-7.3.x branch and v4.2 are compatible with OXID eShop compilation version 7.3.x
 * b-7.2.x branch and v4.1 are compatible with OXID eShop compilation version 7.2.x